bike touring in bulgaria

 Weather

-Bulgaria’s climate is temperate, and the best time for a bicycle tour in this country is between April and October.
+Bulgaria’s climate is temperate, and the best time for a bicycle tour is between April and October.
 If you plan to spend more time in the mountains, you should visit in the summer when it’s warm and dry.

 Food and water